 * Prevent pollution and minimise the volume of waste going to landfill by reducing our consumption, and supporting re-use and recycling by collecting and segregating materials.

 * Have a purchasing policy which sources goods and services locally; minimises packaging and pays due regard to the waste implications of the product’s end of life.
 We will also promote business with suppliers who attempt to minimise the impact of their activities on the environment.

 * Maximise biodiversity benefits within all our activities.

 * Minimise the mileage travelled by private car, through car sharing or through using public transport.
-When Centre vehicles are replaced a primary objective will be fuel efficiency.

 * Keep our consumption of water as low as possible.